fluid-studios/phet-osc-bridge/README.md

 # PhET to Open Sound Control Bridge

-This repository provides a library for sending the events fired by a [PhET](https://phet.colorado.edu/) physics simulation, [wrapped with PhETio](https://phet-io.colorado.edu/devguide/#documentation), to remote processes using [Open Sound Control](http://opensoundcontrol.org/spec-1_0).
+The PhET OSC Bridge provides a means for sending events fired by a [PhET](https://phet.colorado.edu/) physics simulation, [wrapped with PhET-iO](https://phet-io.colorado.edu/devguide/#documentation), to remote processes using the [Open Sound Control](http://opensoundcontrol.org/spec-1_0) protocol.
 The purpose of this bridge is to make it easier for sound designers to use familiar audio synthesis tools such as Max and SuperCollider, to quickly prototype sonifications for PhET.

+## Useful Links
+* Public [PhET.io Developer Guide](https://phet-io.colorado.edu/devguide/#documentation)
+* The [Open Sound Control 1.0 Specification](http://opensoundcontrol.org/spec-1_0)
+* [osc.js](https://github.com/colinbdclark/osc.js)

+## Architecture

+The PhET OSC Bridge includes several components:

+1. A client-side JavaScript component, the <code>phetosc.bridge</code> that can be added to any PhET-iO wrapper HTML page to listen for sim events.
+2. A web server that serves up PhET-iO wrapper HTML pages, and responds to incoming Web Socket requests from the client-side bridge component.
+3. An OSC output port (configured to use UDP by default) that relays OSC messages to the the remote server (e.g. SuperCollider or Max).

+## Using the PhET OSC Bridge

+### Getting Set Up
+First, follow the instructions provided with your PhET-iO license to generate an appropriate wrapper HTML page.
+More information is available in the [PhET-iO Developer's Guide](https://phet-io.colorado.edu/devguide/).

+Secondly, install the <code>phet-osc-bridge</code> npm module:

+    npm install -g phet-osc-bridge

+### Adding the Bridge Component to your PhET-iO Wrapper
+The PhET OSC Bridge web server will serve up the required client JavaScript file.
+You just need to add it to your PhET-iO wrapper's head using a <code>script</code> tag:

+    <script type="text/javascript" src="/phet-osc-bridge/phet-osc-bridge.js"></script>

+Next, you'll need to instantiate the bridge component and bind it to the PhET sim's <code>simIFrameClient</code> object.
+This will cause all events emitted from the sim to be available across the bridge.
+Paste this code into the <code>onSimInitialized</code> event handler function that is included in your wrapper's call to <code>simIFrameClient.launchSim()</code>:

+    var oscBridge = phetosc.bridge();
+    oscBridge.bind(simIFrameClient);

+### Starting the Bridge's Server
+Lastly, you'll need to start the PhET OSC Bridge server.
+In your terminal, navigate to the directory in which your PhET-iO wrapper files are located, and run:

+    phet-osc-bridge --phetPath .

+By default, your wrapper file will be available in your web browser at ``http://localhost:8081/<wrapper-file-name>``.

+## Server Configuration Options
+Other configuration options can be specified on the command line.
+More information can be found by running the <code>phet-osc-bridge</code> command with the <code>--help</code> flag.

+## Bridge Options

+The <code>phetosc.bridge</code> component provides a variety of configuration options, which are described in the sections below.

+### Filtering Events
+In many cases, only a subset of events are relevant for a sonification.
+The <code>phetioIDPatterns</code> option allows you to specify an array of regular expression patterns that will be matched against the <code>phetioID</code> of events.
+Only those events with a <code>phetioID</code> matching the specified list of regular expressions will be sent via OSC.

+#### Example: Listening Only for Particle Count Change Events

+    var oscBridge = phetosc.bridge({
+        phetioIDPatterns: [
+            "buildAnAtom.atomScreen.model.particleAtom.particleCountProperty"
+        ]
+    });

+### Excluding Parameters
+Some parameters may not be relevant for sonification, such as the <code>oldValue</code> parameter that is specified whenever a property changes.
+The <code>excludeParameters</code> option can be specified to filter out parameters by name.

+#### Example: Filtering out <code>oldValue</code> Parameters

+    var oscBridge = phetosc.bridge({
+        excludeParameters: [
+            "oldValue"
+        ]
+    });

+### Mapping OSC Addresses
+ By default, PhET OSC Bridge will use a long-form address space like this:

+``/<phetioID>/<event>/<name>/<parameter>/<parameter value key>``

+In some cases, however, you may want to map the outgoing OSC messages to a simpler address space.
+The <code>addressMap</code> option allows you to provide alternative addresses for specified events.
+This option should provide, as key, the long-form OSC address you'd like to map; the value is the new address.

+``<long form event address>: <mapped address>``

+#### Example: Mapping the OSC Address for Particle Count Changes

+    var oscBridge = phetosc.bridge({
+        addressMap: {
+            "/buildAnAtom.atomScreen.model.particleAtom.particleCountProperty/model/changed/newValue": "/particleCount"
+        }
+    });

+## PhET -> OSC Implementation Details
 Open Sound Control message payloads are flat; there is no way to send named parameters, dictionaries, or objects within an OSC message.
 PhET events, however, represent changes within a hierarchical value space consisting both of user interface components and model properties.
 When binding PhET events to OSC, a message denotes a change to a single value within an object that is uniquely identified by the structure of the OSC message's address.

-## Important Links
-* Public [PhET.io Developer Guide](https://phet-io.colorado.edu/devguide/#documentation)
-* The [Open Sound Control 1.0 Specification](http://opensoundcontrol.org/spec-1_0)
-* [osc.js](https://github.com/colinbdclark/osc.js)

-## Types of PhET Events
+### Types of PhET Events
 * User: triggered by a user action
 * Model: a change in the simulation's sate

-## Structure of a PhET Event
+### Structure of a PhET Event
 * Events are hierarchical; they can contain ``children`` events that "were triggered while this event was being processed."
 In this OSC binding, we have flattened the parent/child event structure, treating them as a flat sequence of events.
 * Events are fired by objects, which are uniquely identified by keypath-style structures ("foo.bar.baz").

-## Binding PhET Events to OSC Addresses
+### Binding PhET Events to OSC Addresses

-In order to accurately map JSON objects to OSC messages, each event is represented as an OSC bundle.
+In order to accurately map JSON objects to OSC messages, each event can be represented as an OSC bundle.
 Each property of each event parameter is a separate message within the bundle.

 ``/<phetioID>/<event>/<name>/<parameter>/<parameter value key>``

-Since bundles can sometimes be less convenient to work with in environments like SuperCollider or Max, an option will be provided to send unbundled messages.
+Since bundles can sometimes be inconvenient to work with in environments like SuperCollider or Max, the <code>bundleParameters</code> option can be set to <code>false</code> to send unbundled messages.
+This is the default.

-### Examples
+### Example PhET to OSC Transformations

 #### Example 1: User Dragged a Proton Event
     {